CHH/sirel/README.md

 Selections are done in Sirel with the `where` operator.
 The `where` operator takes one or more expressions as argument, which can be created by an attribute.
+These expressions are then joined by the "AND" Operator.

-Restrictions can be produced by an attribute object.
-Following Methods are supported (which correspond their SQL buddies):
+Restrictions are created by calling the respective method on an attribute.
+The following restrictions are supported (which each correspond to their SQL equivalents):

  * eq
  * notEq